gogodim/SharedDeliveryCost-CSE201Project/README.md

 - The distance of the radius is in meters, so make sure you give big enough radius so your orders can match.

 - Example of a simpe match of orders for the company Ikea:
-   - User 1: maximum payment for delivery 0.6, order value 24
+   - User 1: maximum payment for delivery 0.6, order value 24,
    - User 2: maximum payment for delivery 0.3, order value 16

 - Currnetly working on a fix, but in the case of not fixing it before release: beware that the final location for the order is not correctly displayed, it can be found inside a print statement in the consloe or inside the database, but not in the google maps link we return in the end.

 #### Warning

 The project contains a big part of CSS ("resources" folder in "SDC/SDC") which is not written by the students, but comes with the Wt library, and is subject to copyright.
-This folder is present on the repository to easen the process of running the project and avoid complications that mey occure if one must link the resources from the command line arguments.
+This folder is present on the repository to easen the process of running the project and avoid complications that may occur if one must link the resources from the command line arguments.